clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 .. _security:

-Clear Linux\* Security
+Clear Linux\* OS Security
 **********************

-Clear Linux\*, as it is distributed and maintained upstream, aims to make systemic and layered security conscious decisions, which are both performant and practical.
+Clear Linux\* aims to make systemic and layered security-conscious decisions, that are both performant and practical.
 This security philosophy is rooted within the project's codebase and operating culture.

 .. contents:: :local: